 A bone scan is indicated in children where the plain film does not show any defect but the defect is believed to be present.
 A bone scan may show the pars defect in stress reaction stage determined by increased uptake.

 Mostly not needed, a CT scan can be used to differentiate between a stress reaction and acute stress fracture.
 [Developmental versus traumatic].
 CT is the best study to diagnose and delineate the anatomy of the lesion.

 Tomograms can help identify fracture as well as root compression.

 MRI is useful in determining the extent of injury to the disc at the level of the spondylolisthesis.
 Nerve root compression also can be evaluated.
 MRI is indicated if neurologic symptoms present.
 It is a useful tool to diagnose associated stenosis.
 M R I can help in diagnosing disc degeneration and help in the decision for fusion level.

 Treatment of Spondylolisthesis

-Moderate grade of Spondylolisthesis in adolescents has a benign course.
-Spontaneous segmental stabilisation occurs as a result of degeneration of the disc at the level of the slip.
+The moderate grade of Spondylolisthesis in adolescents has a benign course.
+Spontaneous segmental stabilization occurs as a result of degeneration of the disc at the level of the slip.